Community Services Department

 Jr. Jazz Youth Basketball

 Jr. Jazz allows boys and girls from third grade up to eighth grade to develop skills and learn good sportsmanship while having fun.
-Registration runs October and November on SportSites each year, with late registration available through early December.
+Registration runs October 4 through December 2 on SportSites, with late registration available through early December as space permits.
 The game season runs early January through mid-March.
 Questions?
 Contact the Cedar Hills Recreation Department at 801-785-9668, ext.
 302, or e-mail: firstname.lastname@example.org.

 The City offers T-Ball for boys and girls, ages four and five.
 This is a great way to introduce children to baseball or softball.
 Every child bats every inning and plays in the outfield.
 Games are played twice a week, beginning the last week of May through the end of June.
 Registration opens on SportSites in April of each year until the teams are filled.
 The cost is $25 per child.
 Questions?
 Contact Laurie Anderson at 801-785-9668, ext.
 302, or e-mail email@example.com.
 Non-residents are welcome with no extra fee!